mikerogers123/blog/README.md

 * https://medium.com/@mikerogers1357
 * https://medium.com/@mike.rogers.jet

 The posts are retrieved using the [gatsby-source-medium-feed](https://www.gatsbyjs.com/plugins/gatsby-source-medium-feed/) plugin.
 The key thing to note is that requests to retrieve posts is not made on load, but **only** when the site is built.
 The end result is that this site is completely static (no API requests or page loads when navigating between pages), giving better performance and overall user experience.
-This was a key reason for choosing Gatsby; the pages for each blog post are generated during the build process.

 ## 🚀 Quick start